cyberphor/scripts/README.md

 # Scripts
-> Includes PowerShell, Python, and other scripts.
+> PowerShell, Python, and other scripts.

 * [BASH](/BASH/)
 * [Golang](/Golang/)